lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

     - /en/eth2-staking-with-k8s-prysm/
 ---

-> On May 10, 2020, this guide has been updated to include Lighthouse, Teku and Nimbus clients along with Prysm, the Ethereum 2.0 client we started with.
+> On May 10, 2021, this guide has been updated to include Lighthouse, Teku and Nimbus clients along with Prysm, the Ethereum 2.0 client we started with.

-{{< content-toggle toggleTotal="4" toggle1="Prysm" toggle2="Lighthouse" toggle3="Teku" toggle4="Nimbus" active="toggle1" >}}

 ## Why Stake with Kubernetes?